-The contractor shall act immediately when a notice of the finding is received and correct whatever is the cause for the issuing of the audit finding notice.
-The contractor is deemed not to have complied with the EMPr if, inter alia:
+The contractor shall act immediately when an audit finding notice is received and correct whatever is the cause for the issuing of the notice.
+The contractor is deemed not to have complied with the EMPr if:

-• There is a deviation from the environmental impact management outcomes and impact management of the EMPr, and/or the approved method statements, which deviation has, or may cause, an environmental impact.
+• There is a deviation from the environmental impact management outcomes and impact management actions of the EMPr, and/or the approved method statements, which deviation has, or may cause, an environmental impact.